-The district of Minato can be found to the south of the city and is the center of a lot of excitement in Tokyo.
+The district of Minato can be found to the south of central Tokyo and is the centre of a lot of excitement in the city.
 The Tokyo Tower can be found in this neighbourhood, as well as the Mori Art Museum and the Zojoji Temple, two popular attractions.
 In addition, if you’re interested in visiting the Tsukiji Fish Market in the early morning, this is the best area to stay in Tokyo.

-The larger district of Minato includes smaller neighbourhoods such as Ginza, known for it’s chic and luxurious vibe, as well as Roppongi, the center of nightlife.
+The larger district of Minato includes smaller neighbourhoods such as Ginza, known for its chic and luxurious vibe, as well as Roppongi, the centre of nightlife.
 If you want to go shopping or party the night away, Minato is a great option for where to stay in Tokyo.